Burn (Ellie Goulding song): Commercial performance

-"Burn" debuted atop the UK Singles Chart with first-week sales of 116,857 copies, becoming Goulding's first number-one single on the chart.
+"Burn" debuted atop the UK singles chart with first-week sales of 116,857 copies, becoming Goulding's first number-one single on the chart.
 The single retained the number-one position for two additional weeks, selling 80,095 and 62,270 copies in its second and third weeks, respectively.
 In its fourth week, the song was knocked off the top spot by Katy Perry's "Roar", falling to number two with 51,924 units sold.
-"Burn" was the 15th best-selling single of 2013 in UK, as well as the best-selling single by a British female artist that year.
-The single had sold 785,459 copies in the United Kingdom as of October 2015.
+"Burn" was the 15th best-selling single of 2013 in United Kingdom, as well as the best-selling single by a British female artist that year.
+As of April 2023, the single had sold 1.4 million units in the UK.
 "Burn" debuted and peaked at number two on the Irish Singles Chart, earning Goulding her second highest-peaking single in Ireland after "Love Me like You Do".

 In the United States, "Burn" entered the Billboard Hot 100 at number 53, selling 82,000 digital copies in its first week.
 The song peaked at number 13 on the issue dated 28 December 2013, becoming Goulding's third highest-peaking single on the Hot 100 after "Lights" and, later, "Love Me like You Do".
 It also became Goulding's second number-one single on Billboard's Dance/Mix Show Airplay chart, following "Lights".
 As of July 2014, "Burn" had sold two million copies in the US.

 "Burn" was commercially successful across continental Europe, where it topped the charts in Hungary, Italy and Slovakia, while reaching the top five in Austria, Belgium, Czech Republic, Finland, Germany, Norway, Poland, Sweden and Switzerland, and the top 10 in France, Netherlands and Spain.

 The song debuted on the Australian Singles Chart at number 72, before entering the top 50 at number 14.
 It peaked at number six in its fifth week on the chart, Goulding's highest-charting solo single in the country.
 Two weeks later, "Burn" was certified platinum by the Australian Recording Industry Association (ARIA) for sales of 70,000 copies, eventually earning a triple platinum certification for sales of 210,000 units.
-The track debuted and peaked at number seven on the New Zealand Singles Chart, and was certified gold by Recorded Music NZ in its fifth week on the chart.
+The track debuted and peaked at number seven on the New Zealand Singles Chart, and was certified double platinum by Recorded Music NZ.